-If you or someone you know is questioning or seeking community for their sexual and/or gender identity(ies), check out the LGBTQI Life Affinity Groups.
-Affinity groups are an opportunity for Vanderbilt students to come together around a shared identity and/or interest they hold.
+If you or someone you know is questioning, seeking community, or looking for resources, check out the LGBTQI Life Affinity Groups.
+Affinity groups are opportunities for Vanderbilt students to come together around a shared identity and/or interest they hold.
 Affinity groups provide an affirming and brave space for individuals to discuss their needs, challenges, and successes.
 These groups are free and open to Vanderbilt undergraduate and graduate students.
-Groups meet on campus and are peer and staff facilitated.
-If you are searching for confidential support provided by Psychological & Counseling Center staff, please visit the Psychological & Counseling Center to learn more about the Continuum group.
+Groups meet on campus and are peer and staff-facilitated.

-The Ace/Aro affinity group seeks to provide a supportive space for people who identify on the asexual and/or aromantic spectrums to discuss their experiences as it relates to navigating both queer and heteronormative spaces.
+Vanderbilt Ace/Aro Affinity Group: The Ace/Aro affinity group provides a supportive space for people who identify on the asexual and/or aromantic spectrums to discuss their experiences as it relates to navigating both queer and heteronormative spaces.

 Vanderbilt BlackOut Affinity Group: BlackOut is an affinity group that facilitates the coming together of black LGBTQIA2S+ members of the Vanderbilt community in order to provide support and share space and experiences.
 BlackOut is co-sponsored by The Bishop Joseph Johnson Black Cultural Center.